bermar24/GrowKnow/Software_Requirements_Specification.md

 Admins ensure the consistency and quality of stored news, tools, and roadmaps while managing automation pipelines.

 #### 3.1.4 Search & Filter Tools
-Visitors and registered users can search and filter through the AI tool directory using categories, domains, and budget.
+Users can search and filter through the AI tool directory using categories, domains, and budget.

 #### 3.1.5 Trigger Newsletter Run
 The automation orchestrator (n8n) can initiate newsletter generation and delivery.